contao/contao/UPGRADE.md

 # API changes

-## Version 4.* to 4.13

-Pages no longer pass their layout to subpages by default.
-Use the new `Subpages layout` option to specify a layout for subpages.

 ## Version 4.* to 4.11

 Loading MooTools and jQuery from CDN is no longer supported, because it does